 - In what ways have we allowed ourselves to become depleted, leaving nothing to give to each other?

 - In what ways have we tolerated abuse?

-- In what ways have we had losses (having never achieved financial goals, having children with problems, having dysfunctional sexual relationships, etc.)?
+- In what ways have we had losses (never having achieved financial goals, having children with problems, having a dysfunctional sexual relationship, etc.)?

 - In what ways have we grieved these losses?